TeaShull/PhytoBSA/README.md

   the script will automatically generate a SNP mask out of the common snps between the generated VCFs.
 For now, users must manually produce their own SNP masks.

 ## installation
 Install and activate the conda environment from the pyatbsa_conda_env_file.yaml file included in the /code directory.
-I highly recommend using mamba (https://mamba.readthedocs.io) to install this environment, as the environment is fairly complex and conda is comparitivly inefficient (conda sometimes freezes trying to resolve this environment).
+I highly recommend using mamba (https://mamba.readthedocs.io) to install this environment, as the environment is fairly complex and conda's environment solver is comparitivly very inefficient (conda sometimes freezes trying to resolve this environment).

 `mamba env update --name pyatbsa --file pyatbsa_env.yml`